jundalisay/spblist/content/en/social/economics/fallacies/interest.md

 From the 1870's to the 1920's, there were huge improvements in technology as steel production, railroads, electrification, telecoms, flight, and mass production*.

-> *Outside of the West, Japan was the most successful in industrializing, being able to build their own battleships by the end of the 19th century.
-This explains why they were also the first to do quantitative easing.
+{{< f f="*Outside of the West, Japan was the most successful in industrializing, being able to build their own battleships by the end of the 19th century.
+This explains why they were also the first to do quantitative easing." >}}

 These opened up massive investment opportunities which then required more banks and the rationalization of money.
 This led to: